 2 tablespoons fresh lime juice

-Reduce heat to medium-low and continue to cook for about 40 minutes or until syrupy.
+Reduce heat to medium-low, add cardamom and lime juice, cover and continue to cook for about 30 minutes or until it has thickened and looks syrupy.

 In the last 5 minutes of cooking add rosewater, stir and cover the pot.